microsoft/DeepSpeed/blogs/deepspeed-domino/README.md

 </div>

-One big issue for TP is that the *communication resides on critical path of every input batch training execution* due to sequential data dependency we described in the following [TP data dependency analysis](#tp-data-dependency-analysis) session.
-Therefore, all the communication overhead stands out and makes it hard to hide behind computation.
-In Figure 4, we provide our communication overhead measurement using Megatron-LM training GPT-3 and Lllama-2 model series with varied model sizes and batch sizes across 1 to 4 DGX-H100 nodes (i.e., 8 to 32 H100 GPUs).
+One big issue for TP is that the *communication resides on critical path of every input batch training execution* due to sequential data dependency we described in the following [TP data dependency analysis](#tp-data-dependency-analysis) section.
+Therefore, the communication overhead stands out and is difficult to hide behind computation.
+In Figure 4, we provide our communication overhead measurement using Megatron-LM training GPT-3 and Llama-2 model series with different model sizes and batch sizes across 1 to 4 DGX-H100 nodes (i.e., 8 to 32 H100 GPUs).
 The communication overhead is up to **47\%** despite using latest Nvidia hardware DGX-H100 with 400GB/s cross-node bandwidth.

 <div align="center">
   <img src="./images/tp-comm-overhead.png" width="600"><br>